-As part of our safeguarding role we ask parents and carers to provide three contact details and a minimum of two and we will regularly ask parents and carers to ensure that they are kept up to date.
+As part of our safeguarding role we ask parents and carers to provide a minimum of two contact details and we will regularly ask parents and carers to ensure that they are kept up to date.

 All children, regardless of their age, ability, aptitude and any special education needs they may have are entitled to a full-time education.
-Our school recognises that a child absent from education is a potential indicator of abuse or neglect and we will follow the school procedures for unauthorised absence and for children missing education.
-Parents should always inform us of the reason for any absence contacting the school on the first day of absence, if they don't they will be phoned.
+Our school recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
+Parents should always inform us of the reason for any absence and if they don't they will be phoned on the first day of unauthorised absence.
 Where contact is not successfully made, a referral may be made to another appropriate agency (Newham Attendance Management Service (NAMS), Social Care or Police).

-Our school will inform the local authority of any pupil who fails to attend school regularly or has been absent without school permission for a continuous period of 10 days or more in line with the requirements for children Absent from Education.
+Our school will inform the local authority of any pupil who fails to attend school regularly or has been absent without school permission for a continuous period of 10 days or more in line with the requirements for Children Missing Education.

 We will inform the local authority of any child who has moved schools and has been taken off roll.
-Where parents inform us of their intent to EHE (Home Education), we will work with them, the LA and other key professionals (i.e. the EHE teacher) to coordinate a meeting, ideally, before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
+Where parents inform us of their intent to Electively Home Educate (EHE), we will work with them, the LA and other key professionals (i.e. the EHE teacher) to coordinate a meeting, ideally, before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
 This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
 Where a child has an Education, Health and Care plan the LA has the capacity to veto an EHE arrangement.
+Children who are absent and for who we are unable to contact for a maximum of three days will be visited for a welfare check.

-4.5 Contextual safeguarding
+4.5 Contextual safeguarding and Exploitation